MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/faq-migrate-data.md

 ---
 title: FAQ about Migrating to Business Central Online
 description: Get answers to your questions about migrating to the cloud from an on-premises solution.
-author: bmeier94
+author: jswymer

-ms.reviewer: edupont
+ms.reviewer: jswymer
 ms.topic: conceptual
-ms. search.keywords: cloud, edge ms.date: 02/18/2022
+ms. search.keywords: cloud, edge ms.date: 11/30/2022
-ms.author: edupont
+ms.author: jswymer
 ---

 # FAQ about Migrating to Business Central Online from On-Premises Solutions